muzooka/api/readme.md

 * - `instagram`: Instagram username for the artist
 * - `spotify`: spotify username for the artist
 * - `youtube`: Youtube Channel for the artist
-* - `iHeartRadio`: iHeartRadio profile for the artist
+* - `iheartradio`: iHeartRadio profile for the artist
 * `website`: artist website
 * `about`: About the artist
 * `bio`: Bio information for the artist